ankit-rathi/ankit-rathi.github.io/_posts/2022-07-25-Skills-Required-for-a-Data-Engineer.md

 One needs to have a good understanding of software engineering, DataOps, and data architecture.

+And a data engineer should also be able to look at the big picture in order to understand the data requirements of consumers and plug it back to data producers.

 #dataengineering #datamanagement #datatechnology #dataanalytics #datascience

 *****